iamjuni/XenoLoader/src/Installer/ReadMe.txt

 has failed to get root access of the nand, then IOS36 needs to be fully patched as the installer will use that ios instead.

-Priiloader itself does not need any ios patching (and we recommend to keep the system menu ios unpatched)
+Xenoloader itself does not need any ios patching (and we recommend to keep the system menu ios unpatched)

 Disclaimer: